exrienz/Chronicles-of-Destiny/Book-1-Dance-of-Life-and-Death/02-Chapters/Chapter 4 - Light in the Darkness.md

 Kaelen studied the legend made flesh.
 Aric had the ageless quality of those who'd achieved the highest tiers of martial mastery—could have been forty or four hundred.
 His eyes were the most notable feature: gray as winter clouds, holding depths of experience that suggested he'd seen everything worth seeing and found most of it wanting.

+But Kaelen's attention caught on something else: Aric carried *two* swords.
+The katana at his hip was visible, elegant, famous.
+But there was another—a shorter blade strapped across his back, its scabbard worn smooth from decades of travel.
+Kaelen had never seen him draw it.

 "I didn't think he was real," Lyra said quietly.
 "The stories make him sound like myth."

 "He achieved Sword Saint twenty years ago," Gorim explained.
 "Youngest person ever.
 Since then, he's been leading the Alliance of Light's military forces.
 If anyone can teach us to fight demons, it's him."